Compliance

 Trusted Advisor Check: Amazon RDS Multi-Availability Zone (AZ)

 AWS Description: This check monitors for database (DB) instances that are deployed in a single AZ.
 Multi-AZ deployments enhance DB availability by synchronously replicating to a standby instance in a different AZ.
-During planned DB maintenance or the failure of a DB instance or AZ, Amazon RDS automatically fails over to the standby so that DB operations can resume quickly without administrative intervention.
+During planned DB maintenance or the failure of a DB instance or AZ, Amazon RDS automatically fails over to standby so that DB operations can resume quickly without administrative intervention.

 Example Control